bradfitz/homelab/README.md

 TODO: link to program with dependency graph of all devices, services, and connections, and to simulate failures to validate there are no hidden SPOFs.

+# Past failures

+* I used to use a [Soekris net6501](http://www.soekris.com/products/net6501-1.html) as my home gateway, but its CPU maxes out NAT'ing about 300 Mbps, sadly, so I started looking at alternatives when I got Centurylink fiber.
+* A truck once clipped the fiber running to our house.
+It's nice having a second WAN link.
+* I used to use a [UniFi Security Gateway Pro](https://www.ubnt.com/unifi-routing/unifi-security-gateway-pro-4/) but it failed one day and wouldn't power on any more.
+[Dave](https://github.com/danderson) had a backup for me handy, but the Unifi controller software wedged itself and wouldn't let me remove the old (dead) one and thus I couldn't add the new replacement, since you can only have one gateway in a site at a time.
+I [was not amused](https://twitter.com/bradfitz/status/966756630787383296), and that was the final straw that made me realize I wanted a highly-available setup.
+* I used to use VMware with highly-available vCenter setup, but the whole thing was felt bloated and slow and enterprisey, and I couldn't stand the Flash UI, which was still required for many operations.
+That's increasingly going away and being replaced with HTML5, but I also couldn't stand the VMware enterprise-targeted documentation.
+And I wanted to use something Open Source, too.

 # Thanks